 The soleus muscle runs along the gastrocnemius muscle and together they insert onto the posterior surface of the calcaneus via the calcaneal tendon.
 The calcaneal tendon, commonly called the Achilles tendon, is the strongest tendon of the human body.
 It is easily visible and palpable at the heel.

 Why not make your studies easier with our lower limb muscle chart?
 These revision tables verified by experts will teach you everything you need to know about the attachments, innervations and functions of the lower extremity muscles.

-Learn more about the leg muscles with our video and quiz.
+Learn more about the leg muscles with our learning materials including videotutorials and integrated quizzes.

 Innervation and blood supply